Rubberlip grunt: Habitat and biology

 The rubberlip grunt is a demersal species which is found at depths between 1 and 180 m over substrates consisting of sand or mud, although in the northern Adriatic Sea it is associated with artificial reefs.
 It feeds on both zooplankton and benthic animals.
 It is an oviparous species which spawns as distinct pairs.

 Systematics

 The rubberlip grunt was first formally described in 1850 as Diagramma mediterraneum by the French zoologist Antoine Alphonse Guichenot with the type locality being given as Algeria.
 The specific name mediterraneus means "of the Mediterranean" and refers to its presence in that sea.

 Utilisation

 The rubberlip grunt is an abundant species which can make up 40% of the catch of trawlers in some areas.
-Between 1997 and 2010 the catch off Morroco increased from 285 t to 9093 t before declining in 2011 and 2012 and the FAO consider the stock to be overexploited.
+Between 1997 and 2010 the catch off Morocco increased from 285 t to 9093 t before declining in 2011 and 2012 and the FAO consider the stock to be overexploited.
 The methods used to catch this species includes pelagic and bottom trawls, fixed bottom nets and kook and line.
 The catch is either sold fresh or preserved by drying or salting.